 If you’re looking for somewhere to party on until the wee hours of the morning, then Wiarton isn’t for you.
 However, if you’re looking to explore the outdoors, enjoy some great eats, put your feet up to relax and support a local community while doing so – keep reading!

 I bet you didn’t know that the Bruce Peninsula is home to almost 70 shipwrecks.
-How about that you can snorkel the waters of Lake Huron and see a few?
-Head to Oliphant on the western side of the Bruce Peninsula for a snorkel tour with Bruce Peninsula Boat Tours!
+Head to Oliphant on the western side of the Bruce Peninsula for a boat tour with Boat the Bruce!

 Lake Huron has served as a refuge for many ships over the years as they head towards the shore to avoid turbulent weather.
 Unfortunately for some, this wasn’t enough and some met their demise on Lake Huron’s shores.
-On this two hour tour, you’ll be taken via pontoon boat to see some of these wrecks, found in the traditional lands of the Saugeen Ojibway.
+On thistour, you’ll be taken via pontoon boat to see some of these wrecks, found in the traditional lands of the Saugeen Ojibway.
 Upon departing Oliphant, you’ll be mesmerized by the crystal clear waters comparable to those of the Caribbean.

-As you tour the beautiful fishing islands while heading to the snorkel sites, your guide will share with you some tidbits of knowledge of the area.
+As you tour the beautiful fishing islands, your guide will share with you some tidbits of knowledge of the area.
 Did you know that the calcium in the rock mixes with the water to create the little divets you’ll see in the stone called karsts?
 Or that a lot of the stone you see is actually dolostone and not limestone?
 This is just a taste of the fun factoids you’ll hear during your adventure!
-If you’d like to learn more about the area, I recommend signing up for one of their traditional boat tours.

 The other wreck is The Sarah, originally known as the Emma Laura, a 64-tonne schooner measuring 73-feet long.
 Purchased from Kincardine’s Graham Brothers by Robert Reid of Red Bay in 1904, it was on its way to Goderich when Reid, his wife and two crew members were forced to take shelter.
 The gales of November that Gordon Lightfoot talks about aren’t only for Lake Superior!
 Hiding out on the east side of Burke Island, the ship never made it to their final destination of Howdenvale.
 The Sarah became trapped in ice as the pressure burst its seams, causing it to sink.
 Its four passengers were forced to abandon ship and spent numerous hours heading inland on November 22, 1906, racing the winter storm.